 On February 4, 2019, we sold to Goldman Sachs & Co.
-LLC (the "Holder"), a Purchase Warrant for shares of our common stock (the "Warrant") pursuant to which the Holder may purchase shares of the Company's common stock in an aggregate amount of up to 404,634 shares (the "Warrant Shares").
-Our common stock and warrant transactions during Fiscal 2021 triggered certain anti-dilution provisions in the warrants outstanding.
-As of June 30, 2021, the Holder may purchase shares of the Company's common stock in an aggregate amount of up to 463,067 shares at an exercise price of \$2.61.
+LLC (the "Holder"), a Purchase Warrant for shares of our Common Stock (the "Warrant") pursuant to which the Holder may purchase shares of our Common Stock in an aggregate amount of up to 404,634 shares (the "Warrant Shares").
+Our Common Stock and warrant transactions during Fiscal 2021 triggered certain anti-dilution provisions in the warrants outstanding.
+As of June 30, 2022, the Holder may purchase shares of our Common Stock in an aggregate amount of up to 463,067 shares at an exercise price of \$2.61 per share.